BeatrizJover/Exquisite-corpse-Beatriz/README.md

 Or a Ring of Power <br>
 or cursed Aztec treasure<br>
 But perhaps you'll find a Shell of Power.
 That wouldn't be too bad.<br>:trophy:

+Maybe you'll even stumble upon an ancient vending machine that only dispenses wisdom—unless it’s out of stock. <br> Just don’t press the “self-destruct” button; they were really into dramatic exits back then. <br> And if you find a time-traveling chicken, well, don’t ask… just follow it.